call-report/call-report.github.io/docs/index.md

 **

 **
-This site provides a forum for analyzing, processing, and acquiring Federal financial system data. _This site does not offer investment advice.
+This site provides a forum for analyzing, processing, and acquiring Federal financial system regulatory data. _This site does not offer investment advice.
 This site is intended and must be used for informational purposes only._ The Publishers do not have access to non-public information about publicly traded companies.
 **

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.